zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Restrict Response Signature

-The NGINX App Protect WAF base template is updated by enabling response signature checks in the * file type.
-Now you can add a restriction on response signatures.
+The NGINX App Protect WAF base template is updated by enabling response signature checks in the "filetypes" section.
+You can add a restriction on response signatures by setting the `responseCheck` parameter to true.
+The default value of this parameter is set to false.

-Since response signatures are specific to file type, the size restriction will also be associated with the respective file type.
-Make sure you enable the `responseCheck` attribute for `responseCheckLength` to function properly.
-The `responseCheckLength` field will be added with default value 20000 and the user can enable/disable it by setting responseCheck to true/false.
+Make sure you enable the `responseCheck` attribute for `responseCheckLength` to work properly.
 The `responseCheckLength` parameter refers to the number of uncompressed bytes in the response body prefix that are examined for signatures.
+The `responseCheckLength` field will be added with the default value of **20000** bytes which means that the first 20,000 bytes of the response body will undergo signature verification.

+Restrict Response Signature example:

+In the below policy example, in the "filetypes" section, the `responseCheck` parameter is set to true, indicating that response check will be enabled.
+To enforce signature response, we have the flexibility to restrict the portion of the signature body that requires validation.
+In this case, the policy is configured with `responseCheckLength` set to 1000, signifying that only the initial 1000 bytes of the response body will undergo signature verification.

 ~~~json
 {